OSGeo/PROJ/docs/source/contributing.rst

 solved.

-Finally, please only submit bug reports that are actually related to PROJ.4.
-If the issue materializes in software that uses PROJ.4 it is likely a problem with that particular software.
-Make sure that it actually is a PROJ.4 problem before you submit an issue.
-If you can reproduce the problem only by using tools from PROJ.4 it is definitely a problem with PROJ.4.
+Finally, please only submit bug reports that are actually related to PROJ.
+If the issue materializes in software that uses PROJ it is likely a problem with that particular software.
+Make sure that it actually is a PROJ problem before you submit an issue.
+If you can reproduce the problem only by using tools from PROJ it is definitely a problem with PROJ.

 Feature requests
 ----------------

-Got an idea for a new feature in PROJ.4?
+Got an idea for a new feature in PROJ?
 Submit a thorough description of the new feature in the `issue tracker <https://github.com/OSGeo/proj.4/issues>`__.
 Please include any technical documents that can help the developer make the new feature a